-Redevelopment proposals to the west of the Shopping Centre should be a maximum of three storeys in height and respect surrounding development and access increase in age the cost of maintenance and operation will also increase.
+The Mill House site currently provides a range of local leisure requirements for Hartlepool but it is recognised that the facilities are becoming increasingly dated.
+As the facilities increase in age the cost of maintenance and operation will also increase.
 Therefore, as part of the Masterplan opportunities to facilitate the delivery of a new Community and Leisure Facility have been investigated.
 This would release the current Mill House site for redevelopment.